wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

-Observe that the attacked server is no longer blocking the offending IP by requesting the webpage with ``curl localhost``, or if you used the agent's IP by using an iptables command on the attacked server:
+Observe that the attacked server is no longer blocking the offending IP by requesting the webpage again, or by using an iptables command on the attacked server:

     .. code-block:: console